aadrummond261/Gangstaneli-MindAura/README.md

 🚀 Elevator Pitch

-Gangstaneli MindAura is a mental wellness support web app that helps users understand their emotional state through text and emoji check-ins while providing simple, real-time support and guidance.
-It is designed for individuals managing stress, anxiety, or mood changes who want a more reflective and helpful daily check-in experience.
+Gangstaneli MindAura is a mental wellness support web app that helps users understand their emotional state through multiple forms of input, including text, emojis, voice, and optional facial-expression capture, while providing simple, real-time support and guidance.
+It is designed for individuals managing stress, anxiety, or mood changes who want a more interactive and helpful daily check-in experience.

 🧠 Problem Statement

-Many mental health apps focus only on tracking moods, but they do not help users understand or respond to how they feel in the moment.
-Users often check in without receiving meaningful insight or support, which limits the usefulness of these tools.
+Many mental health apps focus only on basic mood tracking, which does not fully capture how people actually feel.
+Users often express emotions through tone, facial expressions, or quick reactions like emojis, but these signals are ignored.
-There is a need for a simple platform that not only captures emotional input but also helps users reflect, recognize patterns, and take small actions to improve their mental state throughout the day.
+There is a need for a more interactive platform that allows users to express themselves in multiple ways while also receiving meaningful insight and simple support to help manage their mental state throughout the day.

 👤 Target User